 Drapes measure 18 x 34 inches each.

 Because the Test Drape sets are so generous in number, you’ll be well equipped to begin draping.
-The Luxury Drapes (more in the article The Value of the Luxury Drapes) are those drapes that are used after the Season is identified to show the client their beautiful colours in fabric and talk a bit about how to wear them.
+The Luxury Drapes (more in the article The Value of the Luxury Drapes) are those drapes that are used after the Season is identified to show the client their beautiful colours in fabric and talk about how to wear them.
 These are the drapes that bring the magic home.
 They have been called Final Drapes and Masterpiece Drapes at various times in the past.
-My sets, which you will see used during your training, include 15 fabrics per Tone.
-The sets that I hope to have ready by September 2013 will include 12 fabrics per Tone.
-Once they’re ready, I will post an article to introduce them.
+There are 15 colours per tone for a total of 180 drapes.
+The price is $5491.80, which does include tax but does not include shipping (approx. $29 inside the US, approx. $48 inside Canada, and per country for other destinations).

 The cost for the Luxury Drapes is $5491.80 before tax and shipping.
 As for the Test Drapes above, if you wish to take your drapes home with you, the Canadian HST of 13% is added ($460.68) since the physical transfer of the product occurred here.
 If you live in Canada, you can recover this tax as a business expense once your business is registered with the CRA or within the 30 days preceding the registration.

 If you live outside Canada, you can avoid this tax by having the drapes shipped.
 If you take them home with you, the HST tax must be paid here in Canada.
 Duty into the US is unlikely with NAFTA, though state taxes may apply which you may be able to recover.
 This article outlines recovery of Canadian HST for non-residents, or at this URL: http://www.thehstblog.com/2011/04/articles/nonresidents/nonresidents-ask-how-do-i-get-the-gsthst-back-on-goods-purchased-in-canada/.
 Each country may have particular import duties and taxes which are not known to me.

 Shipping cost depends on destination.
 They will be insured for $5000.00.